An online document submission facility is provided for each meeting. As of May 2015, this is the required method for submitting meeting documents.

 The email provides a link to the submitted document and a facility for approving or deleting the document.

 The Secretariat will process the document and make it visible to other delegations after the document has been approved.
-A video detailing how to access and download papers can be found here.

 Note: Individuals from your delegation will be able to see your draft document.
 People from other delegations will not be able to see it until it has been processed by the Secretariat.